 When was the last time you tackled a jigsaw puzzle?
-I don’t mean a 4 and 8 piece one with your toddler, I mean a full on 500+ piece jigsaw puzzle?
-Hubby and I (well ok mostly Hubby) has been doing one some evenings for the past couple of weeks because I was asked if we would like to try a Wasgij so I thought ‘yeah why not?’
+I don’t mean a 4 and 8 piece one with your toddler, I mean a full-on 500+ piece jigsaw puzzle?
+We have completed a few photo puzzles which have been gifted to us over the years which were easy by comparison.
+For the past couple of weeks, Hubby and I (well ok mostly Hubby) have been doing something totally different because I was asked if we would like to try a Wasgij so I thought ‘yeah why not?’

 When it arrived and we saw that it was a 1500 piece puzzle we weren’t too worried, puzzles are easy once you know how right?
 Well, that’s what we thought but then we had never tried a Wasgij.
 For those of you who haven’t tackled a Wasgij yet, let me explain . . .